Can Bishops and Priests Forgive Sins on Behalf of God?

 Brother Cheng didn’t get angry at all about me being so unreasonable, but he smiled and said, “Brother, calm down.
-We, so let’s take a look at what God says.
+We believe in God, so let’s take a look at what God says.
 Think about it—is there any biblical basis for the clergy being able to forgive us on behalf of God?
-Did the ever say that?
-Has said that?
+Did theever say that?
+Has the Holy Spirit said that?
 Is that in the Bible?
 What prophet, seer, bishop, or priest can replace God to forgive our sins?”

 “How could there not be a biblical basis?”
 Saying this, I whipped out my Bible and read very confidently, “It says in Matthew 16:15–19, ‘Jesus saith to them: But whom do you say that I am?
 Simon Peter answered and said: Thou art Christ, the Son of the living God.
 And Jesus answering, said to him: Blessed art thou, Simon Bar-Jona: because flesh and blood hath not revealed it to thee, but my Father who is in heaven.
 And I say to thee: That thou art Peter; and upon this rock I will build my church, and the gates of hell shall not prevail against it.
 And I will give to thee the keys of the kingdom of heaven.
 And whatsoever thou shalt bind upon earth, it shall be bound also in heaven: and whatsoever thou shalt loose upon earth, it shall be loosed also in heaven.’
 The Scripture here shows us that Peter was chosen and established by God, and that the Lord Jesus put the keys to the heavenly kingdom in Peter’s hands along with the authority to forgive people’s sins.
 And the Catholic Church has had its hierarchy for so many generations.
 The Pope has come down through the generations from Peter—at this point we’ve already had more than 260.
 The Pope, the cardinals, the bishops, and the priests are all handpicked and established by God.
 They all have the authority to forgive us of our sins.
 When I’ve sinned, I can kneel before a bishop or priest to confess.
 They can forgive my sins on God’s behalf.
 We’ve practiced this for almost 2,000 years—how can you say it’s wrong?”